|Project Type||Custom House|

 The house is composed of two main volumes linked together.
 The design extension balances toward the front and back property lines to minimize the impact on the backyard gardens.
-Moving closer to the front property line is appropriate in this instance as both flanking neighbours are closer to the street.
+Moving closer to the front property line is appropriate as both flanking neighbours are closer to the street.
 What results is a rational functional layout.
-The separation of service space and formal entry occurs in the low volume along the street.
+Service space and formal entry are separated in the low volume along the street.
 In addition, the garage is located away from the formal entry placing the vehicle in the service area of the house.
-The Hilliard Passive House is an important project for ARCA-VERDE as it clearly expresses our approach to custom houses.
+The Hilliard Passive House is an essential project for ARCA-VERDE as it expresses our approach to custom houses.
 That is a residence developed with as little an environmental footprint as possible, expressing the architectural possibilities, and, most importantly, developed from a client-centred approach.

 The Hilliard Passive House achieves the intended expansive interior views through an open concept plan, allowing maximum penetration of natural light and offering few obstacles for natural ventilation.

 It is an ARCA-VERDE desire that all technology within a house has little to no presence.
 This can be difficult with sustainable ideals but achieved by allowing the architecture to be the first response.
-Rather than relying on technology or equipment to heat, cool and ventilate the building shape, interior configuration and placement of windows are all that is needed.
-The Hilliard Passive House shape promotes natural ventilation with low windows that allow air to enter the house and rise up to the higher windows on the opposite side.
-It utilizes wind to create negative pressure in the house effectively ventilating passively.
-The created east-west orientation of the large volume allows winter sun to heat the interior almost eliminating any need for supplemental mechanical heat.
-Also inherent with this is adequate natural light in all rooms, which provides a bigger interior feel.
+Rather than relying on technology or equipment to heat, cool and ventilate the building shape, interior configuration and window placement are all needed.
+The Hilliard Passive House shape promotes natural ventilation with low windows that allow air to enter the house and rise to the higher windows on the opposite side.
+It utilizes wind to create negative pressure in the house, effectively ventilating passively.
+The created east-west orientation of the large volume allows the winter sun to heat the interior, almost eliminating any need for supplemental mechanical heat.
+Also inherent is adequate natural light in all rooms, providing a bigger interior feel.

 Age in Place and Functional Description